Nationalism, Extremism, and Wartime Propaganda

 Wartime Propaganda Evaluation Resources

-Below is a beginner → advanced annotated bibliography focused on wartime propaganda, disinformation, media participation, and how to navigate wartime information ecosystems without being manipulated.
+Below is a beginner to advanced annotated bibliography focused on wartime propaganda, disinformation, media participation, and how to navigate wartime information ecosystems without being manipulated.
 It’s biased toward resources that help anyone build not just detection skills, but also assessment, evaluation, decision-making, and response habits.
 Contemporary scholarship treats wartime disinformation as part of a broader media ecosystem that includes strategic narratives, platform amplification, emotional manipulation, and harms to civilians’ ability to make informed safety decisions.
 (SAGE Journals) A good progression is:

 - learn the basic mechanics of wartime propaganda and verification,